with Lisa Fetchko in Mar Vista

-For the past few decades, we have been living in a golden age of nonfiction—there are more ways than ever to work in this incredibly versatile genre.
-During this eight-week mixed-level nonfiction course, we will explore several important strands of nonfiction: the personal essay, New Journalism, creative nonfiction, and the lyric essay.
-With short writing exercises, field research, and an in-depth look at craft—especially narrative voice, structure, and the “carnality” (as Mary Karr puts it) of detail—students will try their hands at one or more of these genres (other genres are welcome as well).
-Each student will have the opportunity to workshop two pieces (or two versions of the same piece as long as edits are substantial).
+We’re living in a golden age of nonfiction—from memoir to long-form journalism, there are more ways than ever to work in this incredibly versatile genre.
+In this eight-week mixed levels workshop, we will read and discuss different forms of nonfiction, including New Journalism, the personal essay, creative nonfiction, and the lyric essay.
+Mostly, though, I will push you to write.
+And rewrite.
+And write some more.
+With short exercises, field research, and an in-depth look at craft—especially narrative voice, structure, and the “carnality” (as Mary Karr puts it) of detail—you will define and hone your own nonfictional style(s).
+Over the course of the semester, you will have the opportunity to workshop two pieces (or two versions of the same piece as long as edits are substantial).
 There will be a strong focus on the challenges and rewards of editing, especially for students who aren’t new to nonfiction.

 This class will take place in Mar Vista, where wine, sparkling water, and the occasional gourmet snack will be served.